 Everyone knows that we raise children, not with words, but with our actions.
 A child grows and forms in the image and likeness of parents.
 Therefore, mothers and fathers need to work hard on themselves, first of all.
 “To defeat the old man in yourself” – as Fr.
-Andrew Lemeshonok, a spiritual father of our convent, says.
+Andrey Lemeshonok, a spiritual father of our convent, says.
 In this material, prepared jointly with children’s teacher Polina Kotova, parents will find some practical tips that will help them to avoid the most common mistakes in upbringing.

 Children are imitative.
 They learn from us not only when we play, work, or do homework together, but simply by watching us.
 Our views, beliefs, communication culture, lifestyle, atmosphere within the family, attitude to elders and work – all these are bricks in the foundation of the child’s personality.

 On this issue, Anton Semenovich Makarenko, world famous educator, teacher and writer, wrote: “Your own behavior is the most decisive thing.
 Do not think that you educate the child only when you talk to him, or teach him, or give orders to him.
 You educate him at every moment of your life, even when you are not at home.
 The way you dress, talk with other people and about other people, the way you rejoice or grieve, communicate with friends and enemies, the way you laugh and read the newspaper – all this is of great importance for the child.
 The child sees or feels the slightest changes in tone, all the turns of your thought reach him in invisible ways; you do not notice them”.

 Children are miniature crystal copies of their parents who, when handled correctly, can shine and delight us with beauty, or can scatter into thousands of pieces.